 Oral argument is a chance for the parties to appear before an appellate panel to respectfully argue their case on appeal.
 It is also an opportunity the judges on the panel to ask questions that they may have the appeal.
 Whether or not there will be oral argument in an appeal is solely at the discretion of the appellate panel.
 An appeal is not decided by the appellate panel immediately following oral argument.

-The Law Offices of Chad A. Barr has handled oral arguments all across the state of Florida as well as in the Eleventh Circuit Court of Appeals.
+Chad Barr Law has handled oral arguments all across the state of Florida as well as in the Eleventh Circuit Court of Appeals.
 Contact us today for a free evaluation of your appeal.

 Opinion and Order

 At some point following the filing of all the required briefs, and after oral argument if allowed, the appellate panel will issue an order in the case.
 There are certain motions that the losing can file regarding the order.